Rixte/Rixte/README.md

 </div>

 <div>
-  <p>👋 Hello!
-I'm an aspiring Network Automation Engineer who's interested in Artificial Intelligence & Web Development as well 💖</p>
+  <p>👋 Hello, I'm an aspiring Network Automation Engineer who's somewhat interested in Game Dev as well 🎮</p>
   <p>🎓 I'm currently an undergraduate studying
     <a href="https://ceg.nus.edu.sg/">Computer Engineering</a> at the
     <a href="https://nus.edu.sg/">National University of Singapore</a>.